 - Fashion designers

 - Color theory

 Certifications offered to students completing the Fashion Merchandising program include:

 Fashion Merchandising students should have average or better skills in reading and writing.
 Students should also have a solid attendance record.

-Students earn 15 units of credit (5 units English, 5 units general math, 5 units elective credit) each semester toward their high school graduation.
-This course also satisfies the fine arts requirement for graduation.
+Students earn 15 units of credit (5 units general math, 10 units elective credit) each semester toward their high school graduation.

 Fashion Institute of Design & Merchandising (FIDM) credit available.
 ROC Fashion Merchandising is articulated with FIDM courses in GNST 1230 and GNST 1170.
 Students meeting FIDM’s established criteria will earn up to 6 quarter units of credit in addition to the above high school credit.

-This is a career awareness class which instructs students on the basics necessary for entry-level employment.
+This is a career awareness class that instructs students on the basics necessary for entry-level employment.
 Successful Fashion Merchandising students often pursue careers in the following:

 - Retail Salesperson

 - Display Specialist for department stores